awsdocs/iam-user-guide/doc_source/access_policies_manage-edit.md

 # Editing IAM Policies<a name="access_policies_manage-edit"></a>

 A policy is an entity that, when attached to an identity or resource, defines their permissions\.
 Policies are stored in AWS as JSON documents and are attached to principals as *identity\-based policies* in IAM\.
 You can attach an identity\-based policy to a principal \(or identity\), such as an IAM group, user, or role\.
 Identity\-based policies include AWS managed policies, customer managed policies, and inline policies\.
 You can edit customer managed policies and inline policies in IAM\.
-AWS cannot be edited\.
+AWS managed policies cannot be edited\.
 For information about policy size limitations and other quotas, see [Limitations on IAM Entities and Objects](reference_iam-limits.md)\.

 ## Editing Customer Managed Policies \(Console\)<a name="edit-managed-policy-console"></a>